muratk3n/thirdwave/en/README.md

 ---

-So it's all in the smell...
+So it's all in the smell..
 Where is the nonlinear regression (sorry, "AI") model to replicate this?
 If there are smell sensors accurate enough as dog's nose then the rest would be doable

 "@KevinWhitelaw1